Unified Patent Court

 5. Supplementary Protection Certificates

 Supplementary protection certificates (SPCs) provide an additional term of protection during what is often the most profitable phase in the lifecycle of pharmaceuticals: the final years of maturity.
 Unfortunately, there is still some uncertainty surrounding SPCs for unitary patents.
-The European Commission intends to create a unitary protection certificate but the timeline for doing so is still unknown.
-If there is still uncertainty surrounding this valuable right at the end of the sunrise period, this could be a reason not to opt for a UP.
+The European Commission published on April 28th 2023 a proposal for a new Regulation creating a unitary protection certificate but the timeline for its adoption and entry into force is still unknown.
+The uncertainty surrounding this valuable right at the end of the sunrise period could be a reason not to opt for a UP.

 Five things you need to know